 Internet censorship is nothing new; most countries block access to websites that host illegal material, for instance.
 That said, China’s restrictions are numerous and far-reaching.
 Social media sites and messaging apps like Facebook, Instagram, Twitter, and WhatsApp are blocked, so it’s hard to stay in touch with friends and family in other countries.
-Further, with dissenting opinions readily quashed online and major western news sites inaccessible, it’s extremely difficult to find unbiased information about the wider world.
+Furthermore, with dissenting opinions readily quashed online and major Western news sites inaccessible, it’s challenging to find unbiased information about the wider world.

 Although most VPNs no longer work in China, ExpressVPN still does.
-This provider doesn’t have any servers in China, so it doesn’t have to monitor its user’s activities or comply with other aspects of Chinese data-retention legislation.
+This provider has no server locations in China, so it doesn’t have to monitor its users’ online activities or comply with other aspects of Chinese data-retention legislation.
 Additionally, this makes it far less likely that the service’s hardware will be bugged by government operatives.
-Sadly, this isn’t a fringe conspiracy theory and it happened recently to Apple and Amazon servers.
+Sadly, this isn’t a fringe conspiracy theory, and it has happened before to Apple and Amazon servers.

-ExpressVPN is a strong choice for users in China for numerous reasons.
-Firstly, it’s very fast and offers access to more than 2,000 servers across 94 different countries.
-Second, it has excellent multi-platform support, and even includes custom firmware to make installing it on network routers as simple as possible.
+ExpressVPN is a strong choice for internet users in China for numerous reasons.
+Firstly, it’s very fast and offers access to more than 3,000 VPN servers across 100+ different countries.
+Second, it has excellent multi-platform support and even includes custom firmware to make installing it on network routers as simple as possible.

-This service takes your security seriously.
-It uses 256-bit AES encryption, perfect forward secrecy, and protection against DNS, IPv6, and WebRTC leaks to keep your activities private at all times.
-There’s also a kill switch (desktop only) that immediately stops all traffic if your connection drops suddenly.
+This service takes information security seriously.
+It uses 256-bit AES encryption, perfect forward secrecy, and protection against DNS, IPv6, and WebRTC leaks to keep your online activities private at all times.
+There’s also an internet kill switch protection feature (desktop only) that immediately stops all traffic if your VPN connection drops suddenly.
 Best of all, ExpressVPN doesn’t log any personally identifiable information.
 It even allows you to pay in Bitcoin for increased anonymity.
 Standard payment methods are also available.

 GET EXPRESSVPN FREE: Usually, VPNs save their lowest prices for users willing to commit to a year or more upfront.
 However, if you only need short-term coverage, you can use ExpressVPN’s 30-day money-back guarantee instead.
-This does require an immediate payment, but you can cancel at any point to get your money back, effectively allowing you to try it for free.
+This does require immediate payment, but you can cancel at any point to get a full refund, effectively allowing you to try it for free.

 How to use ExpressVPN in China

 One of the best things about ExpressVPN is that there are no special steps required to connect in China.
-Just choose your preferred server as normal and you should be able to browse the web freely.
+Just choose your preferred VPN server connection as normal, and you should be able to browse the web freely.
 However, the ExpressVPN website is currently blocked in China.
 As a result, we strongly recommend registering and installing the service before you travel to the country.

 Now you’re free to connect as you normally would.
-To do this, return to the home screen and click the large button in the middle.
+To do this, return to the home screen and click the large ‘power’ button in the middle.
 This will automatically connect you to the best server for your current location.
-You can also choose a specific country to connect to by clicking the Choose Location button, and picking one from the list on the right.
+You can also choose a specific country to connect to by clicking the Choose Location button and picking from the list on the right.
 As you can see, ExpressVPN takes your online security seriously, this is perhaps one of the reasons it still works in China and is reliable.

 In theory, China’s internet restrictions are supposed to protect citizens from material that could corrupt, divide, mislead, or incite hatred.
-The problem is that ideas are open to interpretation but only the Chinese government gets to decide which content falls under what category.
+The problem is that ideas are open to interpretation, but only the Chinese government decides which content falls under what category.
 As such, the Great Firewall is regularly used as a tool to silence political opponents and those with dissenting opinions.